Cognitive behavioral therapy: Dementia and mild cognitive impairment

+Post-traumatic stress

+Cognitive behavioral therapy interventions may have some benefits for people who have post-traumatic stress related to surviving rape, sexual abuse, or sexual assault.
+There is strong evidence that CBT-exposure therapy can reduce PTSD symptoms and lead to the loss of a PTSD diagnosis.
+In addition, CBT has also been shown to be effective for post-traumatic stress disorder in very young children (3 to 6 years of age).
+There is lower quality evidence that CBT may be more effective than other psychotherapies in reducing symptoms of posttraumatic stress disorder in children and adolescents.

 Other uses

 Evidence suggests a possible role for CBT in the treatment of attention deficit hyperactivity disorder (ADHD), hypochondriasis, and bipolar disorder, but more study is needed and results should be interpreted with caution.
+Moderate evidence from a 2024 systematic review supports the effectiveness of CBT and neurofeedback as part of psychosocial interventions for improving ADHD symptoms in children and adolescents.

 CBT has been studied as an aid in the treatment of anxiety associated with stuttering.
 Initial studies have shown CBT to be effective in reducing social anxiety in adults who stutter, but not in reducing stuttering frequency.

 There is some evidence that CBT is superior in the long-term to benzodiazepines and the nonbenzodiazepines in the treatment and management of insomnia.
 Computerized CBT (CCBT) has been proven to be effective by randomized controlled and other trials in treating insomnia.
 Some research has found similar effectiveness to an intervention of informational websites and weekly telephone calls.
 CCBT was found to be equally effective as face-to-face CBT in insomnia.

 A Cochrane review of interventions aimed at preventing psychological stress in healthcare workers found that CBT was more effective than no intervention but no more effective than alternative stress-reduction interventions.

 Cochrane Reviews have found no convincing evidence that CBT training helps foster care providers manage difficult behaviors in the youths under their care, nor was it helpful in treating people who abuse their intimate partners.

 CBT has been applied in both clinical and non-clinical environments to treat disorders such as personality disorders and behavioral problems.
 INSERM's 2004 review found that CBT is an effective therapy for personality disorders.

+CBT has been used with other researchers as well to minimize chronic pain and help relieve symptoms from those suffering from irritable bowel syndrome (IBS).